 checklist is just the beginning.
 During your fall MBA Advantage

-program the Career Resource Center will introduce you to MBA
+program the Career Resource Center will introduce you to many

-and deadline below to prepare for your career and ensure
+outline and deadline below to prepare for your career

-completion of CRC requirements during the MBA program.
+and ensure completion of CRC requirements during the MBA

 The Career Resource Center (CRC) serves as the primary resource for students and alumni of the School of Management in career exploration and job search.
-The CRC is a key link between the school and employers, offering many programs that bring these groups together, such as career events, the alumni MentorLink LinkedIn group, internships, campus recruiting and career development workshops and seminars.
+The CRC is a key link between the school and employers, offering many programs that bring these groups together, such as career events, alumni connections, internships, campus recruiting and career development workshops and seminars.
 Our mission is to create a caring environment that enables and motivates students to be successful in reaching their individual career goals.

 The CRC's dedicated staff is committed to assisting students throughout the career development and job search process.
 Get to know our team by visiting the CRC staff page.

 Follow these steps to successfully complete the two deliverables by July 15, 2017: